 By default, Geneious Biologics allows you to set a password and use that password to sign in.
 However, we do also offer alternative methods of authentication.
 If you or some of your organization's users already have an account with one of the SSO providers mentioned below, you can choose to sign in to Geneious Biologics with those credentials instead.

-For more information about how to enable SSO for your organization, see our instructions below.
+For more information about how to enable SSO for your organization, see below.

 Logging in with a Microsoft account